ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 	> bender init

-This command will create the `.bender/` directory which contains Bender's cache, databases, and a local configuration file.
+This command will create the `.bender/` directory which contains Bender.js's cache, databases, and a local configuration file.

 You do not need to perform any additional configuration steps as `bender.js` is a configuration file.
 It contains information about which tests should be run and where they are located.